OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 ## Preview prepend-on-send in Outlook on Mac

 To preview the prepend-on-send feature in Outlook on Mac, install Version 16.70.212.0 or later.
-Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Mac) and select the **Beta Channel** option to access Office beta builds.

 ## Set up your environment